Wenzi: Excavated text

-Ongoing sinological studies of the so-called Dingzhou Wenzi are providing both specific details of the presumed urtext edition and general insights in the early history of Daoist texts.
-Portions of the Dingzhou Wenzi are basically consistent with certain section in chapter 5 of the received text.
-Consensus is building that this excavated Wenzi dates from the 2nd century BCE, while the transmitted text was created after the 2nd century CE.
+Ongoing sinological studies of the so-called Dingzhou are providing both specific details of the presumed urtext edition and general insights in the early history of Daoist texts.
+Portions of the Dingzhou are basically consistent with certain section in chapter 5 of the received text.
+Consensus is building that this excavated dates from the 2nd century BCE, while the transmitted text was created after the 2nd century CE.

-The question-and-answer format is a significant difference between the bamboo and received Wenzi versions.
+The question-and-answer format is a significant difference between the bamboo and received versions.
 Ames and Rosemont explain:

-Consistent with the court bibliography in the History of the Han, the Dingzhou Wenzi has Wenzi as teacher who is being asked questions by a King Ping of the Zhou.
+Consistent with the court bibliography in the History of the Han, the Dingzhou has Wenzi as teacher who is being asked questions by a King Ping of the Zhou.
 The received text, on the other hand, has the teacher Laozi being asked questions by the student Wenzi, certainly less appropriate given that texts are usually named for the teacher rather than the student.